 Car being pulled from Columbia River might have belonged to Oregon family that vanished in 1958

-Authorities said Thursday that they planned to pull a station wagon from the Columbia River believed to have belonged to an Oregon family of five who disappeared nearly 70 years ago while they were out searching for Christmas greenery.
+A crane resumed dredging on the Columbia River on Friday as it tried to clear a way to pull out a station wagon that is believed to have belonged to an Oregon family of five who disappeared nearly 70 years ago while they were out searching for Christmas greenery.

-The search for the Martin family dominated regional headlines at the time and led some to speculate about the possibility of foul play.
+The search for the Martin family was a national news story at the time and led some to speculate about the possibility of foul play, with a $1,000 reward offered for information about their whereabouts.

-Salvage efforts continued into the afternoon Thursday and authorities did not know if they would be able to pull out the vehicle before dark.
+Salvage efforts were called off just before dark on Thursday and resumed early Friday.
+Officials hoped they would be able to pull the vehicle out by the afternoon, but efforts were slowed by the mud that buried much of the car.

 The station wagon thought to belong to Ken and Barbara Martin was found last fall by Archer Mayo, a diver who had been looking for it for seven years, said Mayo’s representative, Ian Costello.
-Mayo pinpointed the likely location and dove several times before finding the car upside-down about 50 feet (15 meters) deep, covered in mud, salmon guts, silt and mussel shells, said Costello, who announced the find Wednesday.
+Mayo pinpointed the likely location and dove several times before finding the car upside-down about 50 feet (15 meters) deep, covered in mud, salmon guts, silt and mussel shells, Costello said.

 “This is a very big development in a case that’s been on the back of Portland’s mind for 66 years,” Costello told The Associated Press.